lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 - Replace `QueryResultAuthUser` with one (or more) explicit types and replace all usages with your new type.
-  - Use the arguments you gave to `backendInitServices` and the remaining default joins that it adds internally.
-Since you have
-    [vendored the backend package](./vendor-backend-package.md), it might make sense to fully drop the `userBuilder` argument from `backendInitServices` and inline the full joins in a single constant.
+  - Use the arguments for `userBuilder` you gave to `backendInitServices` and the remaining default joins that it adds internally.
+Since you have [vendored the backend package](./vendor-backend-package.md), it might make sense to fully drop the `userBuilder` argument from `backendInitServices` and inline the full joins in a single constant.